trevorrjohn/medical-data-parser/README.md

 - The module should be responsive and look fine at all sizes.
 - The mocks are simply a starting point.
 We encourage you to thing about what other information a doctor might want to see
 - How can we show more details?
 Tool tips?
 Graphs?

+Please do not spend more then a few hours.
+When you're finished, zip up the repo and email to you're contact at WellSheet.

+Good Luck!